ninoseki/ayashige/README.md

 bundle exec ruby bin/cron_job.rb
 ```

-- The job crawls WebAnalyzer website and parsed the latest registered domains.
+- The job crawls WebAnalyzer websites and parsed the latest registered domains.
 - It checks a suspicious score of a given each domain and stores a suspicious one into a Redis instance.

 ### Run a Web app